 Based on the available research it seems too early to recommend either Ultram or oxycodone over the other in regard to efficacy or safety.
 More medical research is needed.

 Is Ultram More Effective With Tylenol?

-Medical research has documented the effects of Tylenol and Ultram taken concurrently.
-A clinical trial on this drug combination for treating pain found that it was more effective than either medication alone.
+A 2003 medical review found that this drug combination was more effective than either medication taken in isolation.
 Surprisingly, there were no increased adverse effects compared with taking Ultram alone.

 Tylenol is quickly absorbed by the body, and Ultram usually takes longer to take effect, so this may be why patients experienced greater pain relief when these medications were taken together.

 Even though Tylenol is available over-the-counter (OTC), we would recommend that patients speak with their doctor before they take Tylenol while prescribed Ultram, because the long-term safety of this combination doesn’t seem conclusively proven in medical studies.

 Ultram is prescribed at a wide range of dosages, and also in different forms (immediate release and extended release).

 According to the 2023 medical review cited in the section explaining how Ultram works, the immediate release Ultram dose is 50 milligrams (mg), while the extended release version is prescribed at three different doses: 100 mg, 200 mg and 300 mg.

 Ultram immediate release is absorbed and utilized more quickly by the body, and reaches peak concentration in less than two hours.
 Ultram extended release doesn’t reach peak concentration for 12 hours.